bugrahaneefe/E-Commerce-App/readme.md

 ## Description

 - This app is e-commerce platform app which is a marketplace for furnitures.
-- It has four furniture object in market as an example in screenshots however, database is edited manually by using Realm Studio.
+- It has four furniture objects in market as an example in screenshots however, database is edited manually by using Realm Studio.
 - Database need to consist of three tables:
-  - Furniture
+  - Furnitures
     - Consist of details of furnitures.
   - FurnituresGroup
-    - Consist of every furniture included in database  .
+    - Consist of every furniture included in database.
   - Person
     - Information of person who uses the app.
 App requires only one person for usage.